PhD Thesis

 Depositing PhD theses

-Application for the PhD thesis deposit, including the correct completion of all required documentation and meeting all required formalities for thesis defence, must be filed at least 15 days in advance with regard to the student's PhD programme deadline.
+Application for the PhD thesis deposit, including the correct completion of all required documentation and meeting all required formalities for thesis defence, must be filed at least 15 days in advance with regard to the student's PhD Programme deadline.

 Once the student has met all the requirements for proceeding to PhD thesis defence, the application can be filed by following the steps below:

-1. The PhD student must submit the following documentation to the PhD programme (doctorado.ssc@fi.upm.es) by email:
+1. The PhD student must submit the following documentation to the PhD Programme (doctorado.ssc@fi.upm.es) by email:

-3. Should the thesis is written as a Compendium of Publications and fulfilling the requirements, the request for submitting the thesis as a compendium of publications.
+5. Should the thesis is written as a Compendium of Publications and fulfilling the requirements, the request for submitting the thesis as a compendium of publications.

-4. Should the defence be on-line and all the board members agree to on-line thesis defence, the Application for defence of the thesis by videoconference.
+6. Should the defence be on-line and all the board members agree to on-line thesis defence, the Application for defence of the thesis by videoconference.

 2. The PhD student must apply for deposit by using THESIS (section "Requests" / "Thesis deposit") by completing the following steps: